 While the kids are enjoying the playground shaded by pine trees, adults can find enjoyment lounging at the picnic tables or playing a game of bocce ball on two fields.
 Everyone can enjoy games on the soccer/softball field, a match on the tennis courts, a game of sand volleyball or a pick-up game on the full-size basketball court.

-The Park was named in honor of Giacomo Constantino Beltrami (1779-1855).
-He was an Italian jurist, scholar and explorer who discovered the source of the Mississippi River.
+The Park was named in honor of Giacomo Constantino Beltrami (1779-1855), an Italian jurist, scholar and explorer who is credited with being the first European to identify the source of the Mississippi River in Minnesota in 1823.
+A bronze plaque honoring Beltrami, which still stands, was placed in the park in 1948.